siid123ck/DAI/README.md

 ### Farmers Purchase Policies:
 - Farmers access a user-friendly front-end and purchase insurance policies by specifying the crop type, coverage amount, premium payment, and the specific location of their farm.

+### Implement NFTs:
+- Use NFTs to represent insurance policies.
+Each NFT can represent a unique insurance policy that farmers can purchase.

 ### Weather Data Oracles Integration:
 - Integrate the Chainlink VRF oracle into the project.
 Set up the oracle to fetch real-time weather data, including temperature, rainfall, humidity, and wind speed for the specific location of each insured farm.